Derkades/WebApp/README.md

 Don't worry about removing strings like "(Official Audio)" from song titles, these are automatically removed.
 If possible, do add the following metadata to each file: artist, album artist, album title, song title, album cover image.

+The first startup wil be slow, since all files need to be scanned.
+Later, unmodified files can be skipped (based on the file modification time).

 ### `MUSIC_CACHE_DIR` (default `/cache`)

 This directory is used to store the result of time-consuming operations, like transcoding audio or web scraping for album art.
 It may be emptied at any time as long as the application is not running.
+Emptying the cache will significantly impact however, so strongly consider never deleting it.

 ### User management